beholderface/HexPsi/plans.md

 - Spell piece to read vector from helmet
 - Hex pattern to read iota from helmet
 - Hex pattern to read psi meter
+- Make spell pieces actually error
+- Spell pieces to read compatible hex iotas

 To do:
-- Spell pieces to read compatible hex iotas
-- Make spell pieces actually error

 Planned for later:
 - More sensors for more iota types
+- Non-placeholder textures for most spell pieces and psi core staff

 Maybe:
 - Amethyst CAD components (phial battery?)